twistresources/docker-mysql-phpmyadmin/README.md

     $ db/dbload

+#### Application Database Access

+Your application can connect to the database using the hostname provided by `DOCKER_IP` and the port number `DB_PORT`.
+The dbrun command also displays the DB details when it starts.

 #### Multiple Projects
 The `db/dbenv.sh` config file contains three port numbers (`SSH_PORT`, `HTTP_PORT` and `DB_PORT`) and a name for the Docker container (`CONTAINER_NAME`).
 These don't normally need to be changed, but if you wish to run multiple instances of MySQL database - one for each development project - simply set unique values for these variables in the config of each project.